Julie Iannucci MSc UKCP Registered Psychotherapist

-I am a fully qualified UKCP registered psychotherapist, with an MSc in Gestalt Psychotherapy.
+I am a fully qualified UKCP registered psychotherapist (Humanistic and Integrative Psychotherapy College), with an MSc in Gestalt Psychotherapy.
 I trained at the Metanoia Institute, London, which is widely regarded as one of the most rigorous, robust and high quality psychotherapy trainings available.
 My registration with the UKCP means that I have been accredited by a professional organisation that sets and monitors the highest standards for psychotherapists and psychotherapeutic counsellors.
 I abide by the UKCP Code of Ethics.

 I also have training and experience in organisational development and change strategies with a further Masters degree from Surrey University.